 Look Back at Self-Publishing 2019: ALLi’s Self-publishing 3.0 Campaign

 Whatever happens in the fast-changing world of self-publishing, you don’t have to mindlessly follow along, or feel so overwhelmed that you don’t know how to proceed.
-ALLi is here to help you retain your freedom and control.
+ALLi is here to help you retain your freedom and control and take advantage of all that Self-Publishing 3.0 has to offer.

 Whether it’s making a great book, reaching more readers, monetizing your rights, or creating a great transactional website on which you can sell direct, our community of authors who have been there and done that are unfailingly generous with their time and expertise.
 And our team is here to support you through your personal challenges.